Autom8edChaos/PocketTester/README.md

 The NoteUITest will show:
 - The application of [the AAA](http://wiki.c2.com/?ArrangeActAssert) (Arrange, Act, Assert) pattern
-- The usage of Espresso patterns to interact with objects
+- The usage of [Espresso patterns](/app/src/androidTest/java/com/abnamro/apps/pockettester/UI/NoteUITest.java#L62) to interact with objects
-- The usage of Matchers to find the right type of objects and data
+- The usage of [Matchers](/app/src/androidTest/java/com/abnamro/apps/pockettester/UI/NoteUITest.java#L96) to find the right type of objects and data
-- Tests that cleanup after themselves
+- Tests that [cleanup](/app/src/androidTest/java/com/abnamro/apps/pockettester/UI/NoteUITest.java#L44) after themselves no matter if they pass or fail
 - The combined use of UI actions and non-UI actions for stable tests

 # Afterthoughts